 The Center for Social Justice is committed to making social justice engagement accessible to all students.
 For this reason, CSJ provides opportunities for students to serve and research that are fully funded.
 From conducting research abroad, to traveling on an Alternative Break trip, CSJ provides diverse funding opportunities for GU undergraduates.

-Each year, CSJ awards a student or team of students with $10,000 to implement a project anywhere in the world which promotes peace and address the root causes of conflict among parties.
+Each year, CSJ awards a student or team of students with $10,000 to implement a project anywhere in the world which promotes peace and address the root causes of conflict among different people or communities.

-The David F. Andretta (COL '99, GUMC '04) Summer Research Fellowship awards a rising senior with $5,000 to conduct 8 weeks of research somewhere in the world on a social justice issue.
+The David F. Andretta (COL '99, GUMC '04) Summer Research Fellowship awards a rising senior with $5,000 towards a summer research project somewhere in the world.

 This Berkley Center project, supported by CSJ, provides students with summer research fellowships to travel abroad for an in-depth examinations of innovative initiatives, with a focus on the work of Jesuit secondary and post-secondary education institutions.